albertodemichelis/squirrel/doc/source/reference/embedding/compiling_a_script.rst

 The function is called every time the compiler needs a character; It has to return a character code if succeed or 0 if the source is finished.

-If sq_compile succeeds, the compiled script will be pushed as Squirrel function in the stack.
+If sq_compile succeeds, the compiled script will be pushed as Quirrel function in the stack.

 .. :note::